 During the first two days of our class, another class was being held on the other side of the first floor.
 Richard Wetherbee from Colorado Springs, Colorado was working with students carving their choice of a realistic mountain man or a caricature of a bear playing a washtub bass.
-Rick is one of the founding members of the CCA and an excellent carver.
-I had never met Rick but was delighted to make his acquaintance.
-We enjoyed Rick’s company for the remainder of the week.
+Rich is one of the founding members of the CCA and an excellent carver.
+I had never met Rich but was delighted to make his acquaintance.
+We enjoyed Rich’s company for the remainder of the week.

 We had two special visitors during the week.
-Rich Smithson spent the day with Rick.
+Rich Smithson spent the day with Rich Wetherbee.
 Rich is the owner and operator of the Helvie knife company.
 He donated a knife to be raffled with the proceeds going to the club.
 Luck was with me that day.
 Thanks again Rich.

 Friday, club founder and resident CCA member, Tom Brown stopped in to say hi.
 Tom’s health keeps him from being out and about very much so it was nice to see him this trip.